chattsayan/NodeJS/Season2/devTinder_project/Frontend/README.md

 - other Routes are made inaccessible without login
 - if token not present, redirect user to login page
-- create Logout page
+- Logout feature
-- create Profile page
+- get feed and add feed in the store
+- UserCard built on feed
+- profile/edit created